-Example: If one string composed of 30 modules in sum with additional very long wiring to the inverter should be emulated by one DUT together with an inductance in series, the value of the inductance shall be in the range of 29 x (2.2μ H to 2.9μ H) + 220μ H = 283,8 to 304,1 μ H. To simulate the addition of DC-Power or Standby Voltage a power supply has to be added in series too.
+Example: If one string composed of 30 modules in sum with additional very long wiring to the inverter is intended to be emulated by one DUT together with an inductance in series, the value of the inductance shall be in the range of 29 x (2.2μ H to 2.9μ H) + 220μ H = 283.8 to 304.1μ H. To simulate the addition of DC-Power or Standby Voltage a power supply has to be added in series too.